oipwg/oip-hdmw/README.md

 ```
 ## Getting Started
 ### Creating your first Wallet
 Creating a wallet is extremely simple!
-To create a new wallet with a random new Mnemonic, all we need to do is create a Wallet with no paramaters.
+To create a new wallet with a random new Mnemonic, all we need to do is create a Wallet with no parameters.
 After the wallet is created, we log the Mnemonic so that we can use it in our other examples
 ```javascript
 const HDMW = require('oip-hdmw')
 const Wallet = HDMW.Wallet;